Existence and uniqueness of the singular self-similar solutions of the fast diffusion equation and logarithmic diffusion equation: Introduction

 and

 For any $n\ge 3$, $0<m<\frac{n-2}{n}$, $\eta>0$, $\rho_1>0$, $\beta>\frac{m\rho_1}{n-2-nm}$ and

 existence of radially symmetric solution $f$ of \eqref{elliptic-eqn} which satisfies

 was proved by K.M.~Hui \cite{Hu3} using shooting method.
+Note that the shooting method is very hard for this problem since one need to find appropriate initial values so that the shooting method works.
 Uniqueness of such radially symmetric solution $f$ for the case $\beta\ge\frac{\rho_1}{n-2-nm}$ is also proved by K.M.~Hui \cite{Hu3}.
 The uniqueness result was extended to the case $\beta\ge\frac{m\rho_1}{n-2-nm}$ by K.M.~Hui and S.~Kim \cite{HuK3} by finding the asymptotic expansion of the solution $f$ near the origin and using integral comparison method.

-In this paper we will use fixed point argument to give a new proof of the existence and uniqueness result for the case $\beta>\frac{m\rho_1}{n-2-nm}$ with $\alpha$ being given by \eqref{alpha-beta-relation2}.
+Since the solution $f$ of \eqref{elliptic-eqn} which satisfies \eqref{blow-up-rate-x=0} blows up at the origin, one cannot apply fixed point argument directly to $f$ to prove the existence and uniqueness result.
+One need to transform the function $f$ into another function $z$ by \eqref{w-defn} and \eqref{z-defn}.
+Then we apply the fixed point argument on a system of integral equations related to this function $z$ to give a new proof of the existence and uniqueness result for the case $\beta>\frac{m\rho_1}{n-2-nm}$ with $\alpha$ being given by \eqref{alpha-beta-relation2}.
 Hence we give simple new proof of the results of \cite{Hu3} and \cite{HuK3}.
-On the other hand the backward self-similar solution of \eqref{log-diffusion-eqn} can be written as